An intelligent tutor for planning in large partially observable environments: Introduction

 \section{Introduction}

-Intelligent tutoring systems (ITS) have long been a promising approach to facilitate student learning by combining deliberate practice, personalized feedback, and cognitive models of the student's learning progress \citep{corbett1997intelligent, graesser2012intelligent}.
+Intelligent tutoring systems (ITS) have long been a promising approach to facilitating student learning by combining deliberate practice with personalized feedback according to cognitive models of the student's learning progress \citep{corbett1997intelligent, graesser2012intelligent}.
 Compared to human tutors, ITS have been shown to be similarly effective \citep{vanlehn2011relative, anderson1985intelligent}, and offer an efficient way to scale personalized tutoring to large numbers of learners \citep{koedinger1997intelligent}.
-While intelligent tutoring systems have in the past been mainly applied to teach concrete problem-solving skills in subjects like computer science or mathematics \citep{mousavinasab2021intelligent}, more recently, intelligent tutors that aim to improve the metacognitive planning strategies used by learners have been proposed as well \citep{aleven2006toward, guerra2017book, roll2005modeling, callaway2022leveraging, chi2010meta}.
+While intelligent tutoring systems have in the past mainly been applied to teach concrete problem-solving skills in subjects like computer science or mathematics \citep{mousavinasab2021intelligent}, more recent work has proposed using intelligent tutors to improve more general (meta)cognitive skills such as planning \citep{aleven2006toward, guerra2017book, roll2005modeling, Callaway2021Leveraging, chi2010meta}.